 Remember to choose a piece of jewellery where the accent diamonds are big enough to enhance the look of the centre stone but also are small enough to make it stand out.

 If the jewellery piece has accent stones that are supposed to look uniform, make sure they are very close in size.
 Accents should create an impression of a perfect match when looked at from a normal distance with the naked eye.

 Colour and Clarity of Diamond Accents

-Most accent diamonds have low clarity such as SI (Slightly Included) or I (Included).
-However, since accent diamonds are small, their inclusions can hardly be seen with the naked eye.
+Most smaller accent diamonds have low clarity such as SI (Slightly Included) or I (Included).
+However, since accents are small enough, their inclusions can hardly be seen with the naked eye.

-Generally, the colour grade of the accent diamonds should not differ dramatically from that of the centre stone.
-The contrast will be always visible and not nice to look at.
-For example, if the centre diamond is graded G or H or higher, the diamond accents should not have a colour grade lower than H.
+The colour grade of accent diamonds should not differ dramatically from that of the centre stone as the contrast will be always visible and not nice to look at.

 Accent diamonds are usually in the Near Colourless grade.
 Stones in this grade are good enough to not make the setting and the centre stone appear yellowish.

 Always remember that the purpose of accent diamonds is to accentuate the look of the centre stone and not overpower it.
 So make sure the colour, clarity and size are in harmony with the centre gemstone.